crozone/SpectrePoC/README.md

 ## Tweaking

 If you're getting lackluster results, you may need to tweak the `CACHE_HIT_THRESHOLD`.
-This can be done by chaing the line `#define CACHE_HIT_THRESHOLD (80)`.
+This can be done by changing the line `#define CACHE_HIT_THRESHOLD (80)`.

 While a value of 80 appears to work for most desktop CPUs, a larger value may be required for slower CPUs.
-For example, on my AMD GX-412TC SOC, I required a value of 300 to get a good result.
+For example, on a AMD GX-412TC SOC, a value of 300 was required to get a good result.

 ## Example output